accoffin12/streaming-04-bonus-ACoffin/README.md

 * Terminal Type:               cmd.exe
 * Preferred command:           python

+# 3. Prerequisites
+1. Git
+2. Python 3.7+ (3.11+ preferred)
+3. VS Code Editor
+4. VS Code Extension: Python (by Microsoft)
+5. RabbitMQ Server Installed and Running Locally
+6. Anaconda Installed

+# 4. Before you Begin
+1. Fork this starter repo into your GitHub.
+2. Clone your repo down to your machine.
+3. View / Command Palette - then Python: Select Interpreter
+4. Select your conda environment.

-# 3. Data Source
+# 5. Data Source
 The Metropolitan Transportation Authority(MTA) is responsible for all public transport in New York City and collects data in batches by the hour.
 This batching creates counts for the number of passengers boarding a subway at a specific station.
 It also provides data concerning payment, geography, time, date, and location of moving populations based on stations.

 MTA Data is readily available from New York State from their Portal.

 NYC MTA Data for Subways: https://data.ny.gov/Transportation/MTA-Subway-Hourly-Ridership-Beginning-February-202/wujg-7c2s/about_data

-## 3a.
+## 5a.
 About the NYC Subway System

 The New York City Subway system has 24 subway lines and 472 stations throughout Manhattan, Brooklyn, Wueens and the Bronx.
 Statan Island does not have a subway system but a ferry system and an above ground train.
 The lines are listed in the chart based on their Line Reference.
 Some Lines do have local express services that share a line but stop at different stations.
 For the full MTA Subway Map view [Subway Map.pdf](Maps/Subway%20Map.pdf).